VideoIntern/gptshell/README.md

 ## Note

-Remeber to use ctrl+backspace to replace backspace.
+Remember to use ctrl+backspace to replace backspace.

 ## Acknowledgement